 So you're in a rush to get married, only you don't want to go through the hassle of standing in line for a marriage license, getting a blood test, and blowing thousands of dollars on an elaborate ceremony.
 What do you do?

 - The African Queen had the two leads being married by the captain of a German military ship seconds before they were to be executed.
-(The captain may have known that he was unauthorized to perform such a ceremony, but how could he turn down the last starry-eyed request of a couple about to die?)
+(The captain may or may not have been authorized to perform such a ceremony, but how could he turn down the last starry-eyed request of a couple about to die?)

 - Responsible for one of the finest lines in history: "I now pronounce you husband and wife - proceed with the execution."

 - In this case it was also a means of buying time and distracting the warship's crew, given that their own wrecked ship, with armed torpedoes jutting out of its bow, lay directly in the warship's path.

 - The Captain may have also figured it wouldn't make much difference whether he was licensed anyway, since he was planning to have both people hanged immediately after.